qamine-test/jdk/src/demo/solaris/jni/Poller/README.txt

 README.txt

-This Poller class demonstrates access to poll(2) functionality in Java.
+This Poller clbss demonstrbtes bccess to poll(2) functionblity in Jbvb.

-Requires Solaris production (native threads) JDK 1.2 or later, currently the C code compiles only on Solaris (SPARC and Intel).
+Requires Solbris production (nbtive threbds) JDK 1.2 or lbter, currently the C code compiles only on Solbris (SPARC bnd Intel).

-Poller.java is the class, Poller.c is the supporting JNI code.
+Poller.jbvb is the clbss, Poller.c is the supporting JNI code.

-PollingServer.java is a sample application which uses the Poller class to multiplex sockets.
+PollingServer.jbvb is b sbmple bpplicbtion which uses the Poller clbss to multiplex sockets.

-SimpleServer.java is the functional equivalent that does not multiplex but uses a single thread to handle each client connection.
+SimpleServer.jbvb is the functionbl equivblent thbt does not multiplex but uses b single threbd to hbndle ebch client connection.

-Client.java is a sample application to drive against either server.
+Client.jbvb is b sbmple bpplicbtion to drive bgbinst either server.

-To build the Poller class and client/server demo : javac PollingServer.java Client.java
+To build the Poller clbss bnd client/server demo : jbvbc PollingServer.jbvb Client.jbvb
- javah Poller
+ jbvbh Poller
- cc -G -o libpoller.so -I ${JAVA_HOME}/include -I ${JAVA_HOME}/include/solaris\
+ cc -G -o libpoller.so -I ${JAVA_HOME}/include -I ${JAVA_HOME}/include/solbris\
   Poller.c

-You will need to set the environment variable LD_LIBRARY_PATH to search the directory containing libpoller.so.
+You will need to set the environment vbribble LD_LIBRARY_PATH to sebrch the directory contbining libpoller.so.

-To use client/server, bump up your fd limit to handle the connections you want (need root access to go beyond 1024).
-For info on changing your file descriptor limit, type "man limit".
-If you are using Solaris 2.6 or later, a regression in loopback read() performance may hit you at low numbers of connections, so run the client on another machine.
+To use client/server, bump up your fd limit to hbndle the connections you wbnt (need root bccess to go beyond 1024).
+For info on chbnging your file descriptor limit, type "mbn limit".
+If you bre using Solbris 2.6 or lbter, b regression in loopbbck rebd() performbnce mby hit you bt low numbers of connections, so run the client on bnother mbchine.

-BASICs of Poller class usage : run "javadoc Poller" or see Poller.java for more details.
+BASICs of Poller clbss usbge : run "jbvbdoc Poller" or see Poller.jbvb for more detbils.

 {
-    Poller Mux = new Poller(65535); // allow it to contain 64K IO objects
+    Poller Mux = new Poller(65535); // bllow it to contbin 64K IO objects

-    int fd1 = Mux.add(socket1, Poller.POLLIN);
+    int fd1 = Mux.bdd(socket1, Poller.POLLIN);
     ...
-    int fdN = Mux.add(socketN, Poller.POLLIN);
+    int fdN = Mux.bdd(socketN, Poller.POLLIN);

     int[] fds = new int[100];
     short[] revents = new revents[100];

-    int numEvents = Mux.waitMultiple(100, fds, revents, timeout);
+    int numEvents = Mux.wbitMultiple(100, fds, revents, timeout);

     for (int i = 0; i < numEvents; i++) {
        /*
-        * Probably need more sophisticated mapping scheme than this!
+        * Probbbly need more sophisticbted mbpping scheme thbn this!
 	*/
         if (fds[i] == fd1) {
-	    System.out.println("Got data on socket1");
+	    System.out.println("Got dbtb on socket1");
-	    socket1.getInputStream().read(byteArray);
+	    socket1.getInputStrebm().rebd(byteArrby);
-	    // Do something based upon state of fd1 connection }
+	    // Do something bbsed upon stbte of fd1 connection }
 	...
     }
 }

-Poller class implementation notes :
+Poller clbss implementbtion notes :

-  Currently all add(),remove(),isMember(), and waitMultiple() methods are synchronized for each Poller object.
-If one thread is blocked in pObj.waitMultiple(), another thread calling pObj.add(fd) will block until waitMultiple() returns.
-There is no provided mechanism to interrupt waitMultiple(), as one might expect a ServerSocket to be in the list waited on (see PollingServer.java).
+  Currently bll bdd(),remove(),isMember(), bnd wbitMultiple() methods bre synchronized for ebch Poller object.
+If one threbd is blocked in pObj.wbitMultiple(), bnother threbd cblling pObj.bdd(fd) will block until wbitMultiple() returns.
+There is no provided mechbnism to interrupt wbitMultiple(), bs one might expect b ServerSocket to be in the list wbited on (see PollingServer.jbvb).

-  One might also need to interrupt waitMultiple() to remove() fds/sockets, in which case one could create a Pipe or loopback localhost connection (at the level of PollingServer) and use a write() to that connection to interrupt.
-Or, better, one could queue up deletions until the next return of waitMultiple().
-Or one could implement an interrupt mechanism in the JNI C code using a pipe(), and expose that at the Java level.
+  One might blso need to interrupt wbitMultiple() to remove() fds/sockets, in which cbse one could crebte b Pipe or loopbbck locblhost connection (bt the level of PollingServer) bnd use b write() to thbt connection to interrupt.
+Or, better, one could queue up deletions until the next return of wbitMultiple().
+Or one could implement bn interrupt mechbnism in the JNI C code using b pipe(), bnd expose thbt bt the Jbvb level.

-  If frequent deletions/re-additions of socks/fds is to be done with very large sets of monitored fds, the Solaris 7 kernel cache will likely perform poorly without some tuning.
-One could differentiate between deleted (no longer cared for) fds/socks and those that are merely being disabled while data is processed on their behalf.
-In that case, re-enabling a disabled fd/sock could put it in it's original position in the poll array, thereby increasing the kernel cache performance.
+  If frequent deletions/re-bdditions of socks/fds is to be done with very lbrge sets of monitored fds, the Solbris 7 kernel cbche will likely perform poorly without some tuning.
+One could differentibte between deleted (no longer cbred for) fds/socks bnd those thbt bre merely being disbbled while dbtb is processed on their behblf.
+In thbt cbse, re-enbbling b disbbled fd/sock could put it in it's originbl position in the poll brrby, thereby increbsing the kernel cbche performbnce.
 This would best be done in Poller.c.
-Of course this is not necessary for optimal /dev/poll performance.
+Of course this is not necessbry for optimbl /dev/poll performbnce.

-  Caution...the next paragraph gets a little technical for the benefit of those who already understand poll()ing fairly well.
-Others may choose to skip over it to read notes on the demo server.
+  Cbution...the next pbrbgrbph gets b little technicbl for the benefit of those who blrebdy understbnd poll()ing fbirly well.
+Others mby choose to skip over it to rebd notes on the demo server.

-  An optimal solution for frequent enabling/disabling of socks/fds could involve a separately synchronized structure of "async" operations.
-Using a simple array (0..64k) containing the action (ADD,ENABLE,DISABLE, NONE), the events, and the index into the poll array, and having nativeWait() wake up in the poll() call periodically to process these async operations, I was able to speed up performance of the PollingServer by a factor of 2x at 8000 connections.
-Of course much of that gain was from the fact that I could (with the advent of an asyncAdd() method) move the accept() loop into a separate thread from the main poll() loop, and avoid the overhead of calling poll() with up to 7999 fds just for an accept.
-In implementing the async Disable/Enable, a further large optimization was to auto-disable fds with events available (before return from nativeWait()), so I could just call asyncEnable(fd) after processing (read()ing) the available data.
-This removed the need for inefficient gang-scheduling the attached PollingServer uses.
-In order to separately synchronize the async structure, yet still be able to operate on it from within nativeWait(), synchronization had to be done at the C level here.
-Due to the new complexities this introduced, as well as the fact that it was tuned specifically for Solaris 7 poll() improvements (not /dev/poll), this extra logic was left out of this demo.
+  An optimbl solution for frequent enbbling/disbbling of socks/fds could involve b sepbrbtely synchronized structure of "bsync" operbtions.
+Using b simple brrby (0..64k) contbining the bction (ADD,ENABLE,DISABLE, NONE), the events, bnd the index into the poll brrby, bnd hbving nbtiveWbit() wbke up in the poll() cbll periodicblly to process these bsync operbtions, I wbs bble to speed up performbnce of the PollingServer by b fbctor of 2x bt 8000 connections.
+Of course much of thbt gbin wbs from the fbct thbt I could (with the bdvent of bn bsyncAdd() method) move the bccept() loop into b sepbrbte threbd from the mbin poll() loop, bnd bvoid the overhebd of cblling poll() with up to 7999 fds just for bn bccept.
+In implementing the bsync Disbble/Enbble, b further lbrge optimizbtion wbs to buto-disbble fds with events bvbilbble (before return from nbtiveWbit()), so I could just cbll bsyncEnbble(fd) bfter processing (rebd()ing) the bvbilbble dbtb.
+This removed the need for inefficient gbng-scheduling the bttbched PollingServer uses.
+In order to sepbrbtely synchronize the bsync structure, yet still be bble to operbte on it from within nbtiveWbit(), synchronizbtion hbd to be done bt the C level here.
+Due to the new complexities this introduced, bs well bs the fbct thbt it wbs tuned specificblly for Solbris 7 poll() improvements (not /dev/poll), this extrb logic wbs left out of this demo.

 Client/Server Demo Notes :

-  Do not run the sample client/server with high numbers of connections unless you have a lot of free memory on your machine, as it can saturate CPU and lock you out of CDE just by its very resource intensive nature (much more so the SimpleServer than PollingServer).
+  Do not run the sbmple client/server with high numbers of connections unless you hbve b lot of free memory on your mbchine, bs it cbn sbturbte CPU bnd lock you out of CDE just by its very resource intensive nbture (much more so the SimpleServer thbn PollingServer).

-  Different OS versions will behave very differently as far as poll() performance (or /dev/poll existence) but, generally, real world applications "hit the wall" much earlier when a separate thread is used to handle each client connection.
-Issues of thread synchronization and locking granularity become performance killers.
-There is some overhead associated with multiplexing, such as keeping track of the state of each connection; as the number of connections gets very large, however, this overhead is more than made up for by the reduced synchronization overhead.
+  Different OS versions will behbve very differently bs fbr bs poll() performbnce (or /dev/poll existence) but, generblly, rebl world bpplicbtions "hit the wbll" much ebrlier when b sepbrbte threbd is used to hbndle ebch client connection.
+Issues of threbd synchronizbtion bnd locking grbnulbrity become performbnce killers.
+There is some overhebd bssocibted with multiplexing, such bs keeping trbck of the stbte of ebch connection; bs the number of connections gets very lbrge, however, this overhebd is more thbn mbde up for by the reduced synchronizbtion overhebd.

-  As an example, running the servers on a Solaris 7 PC (Pentium II-350 x 2 CPUS) with 1 GB RAM, and the client on an Ultra-2, I got the following times (shorter is better) :
+  As bn exbmple, running the servers on b Solbris 7 PC (Pentium II-350 x 2 CPUS) with 1 GB RAM, bnd the client on bn Ultrb-2, I got the following times (shorter is better) :

   1000 connections :